ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 **d.
 Declare logic**

-In `logic/declare_logic.py`, replace the formula for `models.Item.Amount` with this (you may need to use the IDE for proper indents):
+In `logic/declare_logic.py`, replace the 2 lines for `models.Item.Amount` formula with this (you may need to use the IDE to ensure proper indents):

 ```python
     def derive_amount(row: models.Item, old_row: models.Item, logic_row: LogicRow):